stefanvictora/hue-scheduler/README.md

    sudo systemctl edit --force hue-scheduler
     ~~~

    This will create the file in the right place and at the same time open an editor where you can paste your service configuration.
-Make sure to save the changes with `Strg+O` + `Enter`, and exit the editor again with `Strg+X`.
+Make sure to save the changes with `Ctrl+O` + `Enter`, and exit the editor again with `Ctrl+X`.

 4. Configure the new service: